This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 A Université de Montréal law graduate and member of the Quebec Bar, Canadian Bar Association and Barreau de Montréal, Christian Leblanc is a senior partner in the Fasken Martineau law firm.
 Specializing in civil and commercial litigation with a focus on media law, communications and intellectual property, he has received a number of prestigious recognitions during his career, with his name being listed in the Best Lawyers in Canada, Canadian Lexpert and Legal 500 directories and in the Managing Intellectual Property IP Star Handbook.
 Mr. Leblanc has also been called a litigation star by Benchmark and included in Lexpert’s Top 40 Under 40 in Canada list.
 During his career, his expertise has resulted in his pleading major cases before the Superior Court, Appeals Court and Supreme Court of Canada.
 He is also a past president of the Canadian Media Lawyers Association.

-Mr. Leblanc sits on the boards of Métrocom, the Société historique du lac Saint-Louis, the Fondation de l’Institut de tourisme et d’hôtellerie du Québec (ITHQ), the McCord Museum and the Opéra de Montréal.
+Mr. Leblanc sits on the boards of Métrocom, the Société historique du lac Saint-Louis and the Fondation de l’Institut de tourisme et d’hôtellerie du Québec (ITHQ).

 • René Leprohon - Chair of the Audit Committee